-Dr. Thomas Evans, President of Carroll College
+Dr. Thomas Evans, President, Carroll College

-Allan R. Scott, Music Director of the Helena Symphony
+Allan R. Scott, Music Director, Helena Symphony

 Thomas McCarvel, Vice President for Community Relations, Carroll College

-Susan Brookhart, Ph.D., President of the Helena Symphony
+Susan Brookhart, Ph.D., Past-President, Helena Symphony

-Teak Hoiness, Director of Artistic Planning
+Teak Schummer, Director of Artistic Planning

-Scott Kall, Director of Patron Services
+Scott Kall, Director of Patron Services; Operations Manager

 Scott Black, Orchestra Librarian